eclipse-cdt-cloud/theia-trace-extension/README.md

 * The virtual environment can be replaced with another setup locally.
 * Above, the `./requirements.txt` file has [the ADR tool][tools] to install.

+## Test Chapter

+This just a test chapter...

 [adr]: https://adr.github.io
 [app-image]: https://www.dorsal.polymtl.ca/files/other/electron-theia-trace-example-app-0.0.1.AppImage
 [docs]: https://wiki.eclipse.org/Trace_Compass/Design_Documents